mogelbrod/quick-opener/README.md

 - `quickOpener.exclude`: List of directory/file names to exclude from the results.
   Compared against the name of each path component.<br>
   _Default value:_ `["node_modules", ".git", ".DS_Store"]`
-- `quickOpener.timeout`: Maximum time (in ms) for scanner to run between input and showing results.<br>
+- `quickOpener.timeout`: Maximum time (in ms) for scanner to run between input and showing results.
+  Set to 0 to disable recursive search.<br>
   _Default value:_ `200`
+- `quickOpener.maxCandidates`: Maximum number of paths to include in the list VS Code fuzzy matches against.
+  Lower values improve UI responsiveness at the risk of fewer nested directories being included in the list.<br>
+  _Default value:_ `10000`

 ## Customize key binding